Health and Welfare

-The College's Disability Co-ordinator is the Student Welfare Officer (with the Academic Administrator, Phillipa Tarver, acting as Disability Lead).
-They can advise on all aspects of disability support, including accommodation arrangements, library services, IT and study support.
+The College's Disability Coordinator, Georgie Heywood, (with the Academic Administrator, Phillipa Tarver, acting as Disability Lead) can advise on all aspects of disability support, including accommodation arrangements, library services, IT and study support.

 The Oxford Student Union Student Advice Service is the only independent advice, information and advocacy service exclusively available to Oxford University students.
 The service is free and confidential, and they have a team of friendly advisers to help find solutions to any problems you might face, including: academic concerns, accommodation, health, disability, relationships, visas, and mental health.